DataDog/integrations-extras/helm/README.md

 ## Overview

 This check monitors [helm][1] through the Datadog Agent.
+Note that is uses library functions only available in python 3.2+, so you will need datadog agent 6.14+.

-It mirrors the output values of [helm-exporter][8].
+It mirrors the output values of [helm-exporter][8] metric `helm_chart_info`.
 You should expect a metric value of -1 if the helm chart fails to install.
 Here is the complete status map:

 ```py